ChristopherMedrano/foodee/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-I was inspired for this idea by applications I use on a regular basis: Myfitnesspal and LoseIt.
-I decided to make my own to showcase my skills as a developer and what I learned from my Java Developer training.
+I was inspired by applications I use on a regular basis: Myfitnesspal and LoseIt.